 That was in 2010.
-In December of 2011, less than 6 months after turning 15 years old, Romero reached the peak of Antarctica’s Mount Vinson, becoming the youngest mountain climber ever to conquer the famed Seven Summits Challenge.
+In December of 2011, less than 6 months after turning 15 years old, Romero reached the peak of Antarctica’s Mount Vinson, This qualified him as the youngest mountain climber ever to conquer the famed Seven Summits Challenge.

-When did you first become interested in climbing, and what was the appeal?
+When did you first become interested in mountain climbing, and what was the appeal of it for you?

 How did climbing Kilimanjaro fire your imagination?

 Obviously this is not a one-man operation.
-How did you, your dad and your stepmom work together on this dream of yours?
+How did you, your dad, and your stepmom work together to fulfill this dream of yours?